spenceriam/RedactGuard/README.md

-# Privacy Shield Chrome Extension
+# RedactGuard

 ## Overview
-Privacy Shield is a Chrome extension that automatically detects and redacts sensitive information in screenshots.
+ReadactGuard is a Chrome extension that automatically detects and redacts sensitive information in screenshots.
 It features an Apple-like user interface and provides comprehensive privacy protection for various types of sensitive data.

 ## Features